linux-system-roles/auto-maintenance/README.md

 Used in conjunction with `manage-role-repos.sh`.
 This will list the non-draft PRs for a role and prompt for merging one of them.
 The list will include the checks and tests status for the PR.
-You can use `v NUM` to view the PR in the UI and see the tests and checks details.
-Enter `NUM`, where `NUM` is the PR number, to merge the PR and delete the branch.
-This uses `gh pr merge NUM -r -d` to merge the PR.
-If merging requires admin rights to override the checks, and you are an admin, you can use `a NUM` to merge.
-This uses `gh pr merge NUM -r -d --admin`.
+Actions:

+* `NUM` - Enter the PR number to merge it.
+Uses `gh pr merge NUM -r -d`
+* `l` - Refresh the list
+* `w` - View the list of PRs in a browser
+* `v NUM` - View the PR in a browser
+* `a NUM` - Merge PR with admin override.
+This uses `gh pr merge NUM -r -d --admin`
+* `t NUM` - View detailed status of tests/checks not reporting SUCCESS
+* `ci NUM` - Add `[citest]` comment to PR to trigger CI testing
+* `s NUM /path/to/script` - Run a script against a PR.
+The role name and PR number are passed to the script.
+This can be used to perform whatever action you want against the PR e.g. check logs for specific errors.
+* Press Enter by itself to skip to the next role

 By default, the list will only include PRs authored by you.
 Use `AUTHOR=@all` to view PRs from all authors.
 Use `AUTHOR=username` to view those PRs authored by the given username.